Last Updated:

 I only have an MKS-80 and not an MPG-80, so I'm quite glad I have done this (and it now equals 12u rackmount space of two MPG-80s!).

-I suppose again, the ultimate show off - well, who said SX Device Panel cannot look good?
+I suppose again, the ultimate show off - well, who said Midi Device Panel cannot look good?

-Here, I tried to make an SX Panel that re-creates the MPG-80 programmer for the Roland MKS-80 Super Jupiter rackmount.
+Here, I tried to make a Panel that re-creates the MPG-80 programmer for the Roland MKS-80 Super Jupiter rackmount.

 With a little time and care, it can look good.
 (To be honest, I don't quite like boring Mixer Maps panels, sorry).